 The rights of observers shall include:

-Freedom to carry out their duties without being assaulted, obstructed, resisted, delayed, intimidated or interfered.
+Freedom to carry out their duties without being assaulted, obstructed, resisted, delayed, intimidated or interfered with.

 Full access to and use of all facilities and equipment of the vessel necessary to carry out the observer’s duties, including but not limited to: full access to the bridge, catch before being sorted, processed catch and any bycatch on board, as well as areas which may be used to hold, process, weigh, and store fish.